Azra Dawood

 About

-She is currently working on both academic and public-history projects, including a manuscript about the institutional projects financed by the Rockefeller philanthropic network in the early- twentieth century, reading these from the perspectives of immigration, the network's pursuit of social engineering, and early-twentieth century theological movements.
-She has published a related article in the Journal of Architecture, titled “Building 'Brotherhood': John D. Rockefeller Jr. and the Foundations of New York City's International Student House.”
+My past research focused on the institutional projects financed by the Rockefeller philanthropic network in the early-twentieth century, reading these from the perspectives of immigration, the network's pursuit of social engineering, and early-twentieth century theological movements.
+A related article was published in the Journal of Architecture, “Building 'Brotherhood': John D. Rockefeller Jr. and the Foundations of New York City's International Student House.”